Registry of World Record Size Shells: Lost Operculum Club List of Champions (1950–1987)

 Beginning in the mid–20th century, several attempts were made to produce a list of the largest shell specimens.
-Perhaps the earliest of these was the Lost Operculum Club List of Champions, initiated in 1950 by Dick Mayhew and John Q. Burch (1894–1974) of the Los Angeles–based Conchological Club of Southern California.
-Its first list, featuring 20 entries, appeared in the January 1950 issue of the Minutes of the Conchological Club of Southern California—at which point it was known simply as The Society of the Lost Operculum—and opened as follows:
+Perhaps the earliest of these was what would eventually become known as the Lost Operculum Club List of Champions, initiated in 1950 by John Q. Burch (1894–1974) and Dick Mayhew of the Los Angeles–based Conchological Club of Southern California (CCSC).
+(Note: Tracing its origins to 1902, the Conchological Club of Southern California (originally known as 'The Tuesday Shell Club' and later the 'Conchological Club of Los Angeles County') is the oldest shell club in the United States.
+In 2003 (or 2005), it merged with the Pacific Shell Club to form the Pacific Conchological Club.)
+Though started as something of a "joke", it soon evolved into a serious endeavour.
+Its first list, featuring 20 entries, appeared in the January 1950 issue of the Minutes of the Conchological Club of Southern California, opening as follows:

 Have you ever noticed that when you go to the shell club meeting with a large specimen to show, someone always comes up claiming a larger one at home?
 So to settle some of the arguments as to who has the largest shell, we are starting a competition.
 No slogans to write, no box tops to send, just measurements.

-In other words we are after the Paul Bunyan of each species represented on the West Coast from Alaska to Panama.
+In other words we are after the Paul Bunyon [sic] of each species represented on the West Coast from Alaska to Panama.
 To interest everybody, we are including land, fresh water and fossil shells, as well as the marine varieties.

 Judging from some of the stories we hear, the measurememnts are made on the scales used by fishermen telling about the one that got away, or on a scale with more than 25.4 mm to the inch.